 The wraps were so good…and so messy, that I redid it as a bowl.
 I have also included a sketch I did to figure out the color scheme and where I wanted to place everything and as you can see, the pulled pork didn’t make the final cut.
 I rearranged things-again for the final picture.
 Did I have trouble making and having to eat this again?
 Nope.
 Not.
 At.
 All.
 I used bibb lettuce for the wrap but since I always have bok choy (my lettuce of choice) I used it in the bowl.

-It is now the dog days of August and though this is a perfect anytime dinner dish, you will not need to do any cooking except to do a longish blanch with the bean sprouts.
+It is now the dog days of August and though this Low Carb Vietnamese Shrimp Bowl is a perfect anytime dinner dish, you will not need to do any cooking except to do a quick blanch with the bean sprouts.
 After eating?
 You might think you just stepped out of a Vietnamese restaurant.

 It’s just a list of ingredients and comes together very quickly.
 You may have a little dressing left over but don’t worry, it would last a long time in the fridge and once you have eaten it, it would disappear very quickly.
 Make no mistake, this is a complete and filling meal and if you want to make any substitutions please do, as this is cooking-not baking and a salad is always just a guide.
 If you can’t get fresh mint then please try to include a little dried mint into the dressing as it enhances the flavors very well and kind of bring the whole bowl together.